 Severance Policy.
 Pursuant to a February 1998 severance policy (which acted as an employee retention program), James E. Raley, Inc., a general partner of Dorchester Hugoton, will receive a \$496,000 payment at the same time payments are made to qualifying Dorchester Hugoton employees.
 This amount is included in an estimated \$2.7 million total to be paid contingent upon and prior to closing the combination.
+The Combination Agreement requires Dorchester Hugoton to terminate the employment of all of its employees effective as of the closing date of the combination, which will trigger the payment of benefits under the severance policy to Dorchester Hugoton's employees and to James E. Raley, Inc. as a general partner.
+Dorchester Minerals anticipates extending offers of employment to all current employees of Dorchester Hugoton.
 Since this amount is in addition to other compensation from Dorchester Hugoton and Dorchester Minerals, there exists an additional financial incentive for James E. Raley, Inc. and affiliates to encourage the combination (or an alternative transaction).
 Such additional financial benefit is not available to holders of limited partnership interests.
 There are no similar financial incentives in either Republic or Spinnaker.